eventhorizon-cli/DeepCopier/README.md

 # DeepCopier

-DeepCopier is a small library  can deep copy object by Expression Tree.
+DeepCopier is a small library that can deep copy object by Expression Tree.

 ## Installation:
 Install DeepCopier [NuGet package](https://www.nuget.org/packages/DeepCopier/).